axsy-dev/react-native-form-generator/README.md

 Input fields can be used to receive text, you can add icons (a react component) to the left and the right side of the field.

-InputField can validate values based on keyboardType property, validation is not "aggressive", just changes a value inside the class, you can access the value using the ref (ex. this.ref.example*input_field.valid).
+InputField can validate values based on keyboardType property, validation is not "aggressive", just changes a value inside the class, you can access the value using the ref (ex. this.refName.current.valid).
 InputField automatically provides the attibutes \_valid* and _validationErrors_ to guarantee full control to the developer.

 you can customize your validation function by adding a _validationFunction_ prop to the component. _validationFunction_ supports also an array of validators.